Belonging

 Is it normal to feel lonely even when I have friends?

 Yes.
 Many people have social connection without felt belonging.
-If you have learned to perform, people-please, or stay “fine” to keep relationships, you may be included without feeling met.
+If you have learned to perform, people-please, or stay fine to keep relationships, you may be included without feeling met.
 Therapy can help you notice what you edit or hide, and what it would mean to show up with more of your real self.

-What does “self-abandonment” actually look like?
+What does self-abandonment actually look like?

 Can therapy help when belonging feels like a lifelong issue?

 That feeling is common, and it usually has history.
 It can be a sign that your system expects rejection, even in safer spaces.
 A starting point is self-compassion that feels believable, not forced.
+That often takes another person's presence to build — which is part of what therapy is for.

 Profile illustration of Clayre Sessoms, RP, ATR-BC, an online therapist in Vancouver, Canada